HLBarker/MachineLearningPortfolio/PredictingBreastCancer/PredictingBreastCancer.md

-Predicting breast cancer from mass characteristics
+Predicting breast cancer from tumor characteristics
 ================

 Objective
 ---------

-Accurately predict whether a breast mass is benign or malignant based off of various characteristics (e.g., symmetry, area, texture, etc.) of the mass.
+Accurately predict whether a breast mass is benign or malignant based off of various characteristics (e.g., symmetry, area, texture, etc.) of the tumor.

 Data
 ----

-The dataset includes the patient diagnosis (212 patients with malignant masses and 357 patients with benign masses) with 30 different mass characteristics.
+The dataset includes the patient diagnosis (212 patients with malignant masses and 357 patients with benign masses) with 30 different tumor characteristics.
 The data were originally from the Univeristy of Wisconsin - Madison and are now freely available on [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) and the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29).

 ``` r
 data <- read.csv("~/Documents/Data Science/GitHub_repository/MachineLearningPortfolio/PredictingBreastCancer/BreastCancerData.csv")